Who is considered a carer?

 Can I take time out to for my caring responsibilities?

 It is common for students to need to take time out to care for friends, partners or family.
-If you think this applies to you, then we encourage you to speak to a member of your academic department and also get in touch with our advisers in Advice Services so that you are supported through this process.
+If you think this applies to you, then we encourage you to speak to a member of your academic department and also get in touch with our advisers in the Money & Housing Advice team so that you are supported through this process.

 Depending on what may be going on in your life, you may be unsure about taking a break and what that might mean.
 To help guide you in your decision making, please read our article I'm not sure if I should leave my course or just take a break.